json-ql/jsonql-core/README.md

 }
 ```

-Because `DefaultPageableRequest` supports pagination and sort out of the box we can now query for list of users using following example request:
+`DefaultPageableRequest` supports pagination and sorting out of the box, therefore we can now query for list of users using following example request:

 ```json
 {